muhammad-akbrrr/runarion-app/README.md

 1. Install Docker Desktop
 2. Enable WSL 2
 3. Install a Linux distro in your WSL environment
-4. Enable the distro in the "Resources" tab under WSL Integration in your Docker Desktop
+4. Enable the distro in the "WSL Integration" tab under the "Resources" tab in your Docker Desktop
 5. Access your Linux Distro of choice
 6. Install NVIDIA CUDA Toolkit
 7. Install NVIDIA Container Toolkit for WSL 2